PawDah/shop/README.md

 # Shop

-Shop is a online store design enabling store management and customer shopping written in Laravel 10.
+Shop is a online store project enabling store management and customer shopping written in Laravel 10.

 ## Installation
 Create your own .env file from .env.example